google_counter

 Administration of dendritic cell vaccine in glioblastoma

 1. Everything starts with a consultation at the clinic.
-You speak with a doctor who will perform a complete examination and order laboratory tests.
+You will consult with a doctor who will conduct a thorough examination and order any necessary laboratory tests.
 Results are a baseline for your treatment of glioblastoma monitoring.

 2. The second step is a minimally invasive intervention.
 That is, a small amount of blood is collected from your peripheral vein – about 150-200 ml.
 The procedure is quick and painless.
 Actually, you can return to your normal activities immediately after.

-3. Your blood cells undergo laboratory processing in a GMP-certified laboratory – under strict European quality standards.
+3. Your blood cells undergo laboratory processing in a GMP-certified laboratory under strict European quality standards.
 The lab specialists separate blood components and isolate specific immune cells (monocytes) needed for the vaccine.
-Processing techniques make ot possible to obtain sufficient cellular material even from a few hundreds of blood ml.
+Processing techniques make ot possible to obtain sufficient cellular material even from a few hundred milliliters of blood.

 5. The personalized vaccine administration.
 The vaccine is administered intradermally or subcutaneously – all on an outpatient basis.